Welcome to today's edition of the Rush 24-7 podcast.

 You and I just will disagree on this.

-I don't think there's any way I can convince you to change your mind and I'm pretty certain there's no way you can convince me to change my mind.
+I don't think there's any way I can convince you to change your mind, and I'm pretty certain there's no way you can convince me to change my mind.

-Mind is simply that I don't want, as a voter, to limit my choices.
+Mine is simply that I don't want, as a voter, to limit my choices.

 I don't want anybody telling me who I can and cannot vote for.